The art of numbers: Pricing strategies and psychology

 The success of a business is dependent on a whole host of interconnected ingredients.
 Obviously, you want to sell something that people want to buy.
 And, you need to get it in front of them.

 There is a lot of strategy that goes into pricing.
 It isn’t just a toss at the dartboard.
+There are even pricing psychology and cognitive biases to consider, which we’ll be discussing in a few.

 You’ve got your bottom line to worry about, sure.
 But, it comes down to a lot more than just covering your expenses and (hopefully) drawing a profit.